fqqlsun/LEAF_production/README.md

 ![](/wiki_images/flowchart.png)

 For the information on how to set up an environment for running LEAF production tool on Windows platform, please refer to [User Guide](/docs/user_manual.md).
 To improve or update this tool, please review [code architecture](/docs/code_architecture.md).

+## How to Contribute

+## License
+Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the MIT License.

+The Canada wordmark and related graphics associated with this distribution are protected under trademark law and copyright law.
+No permission is granted to use them outside the parameters of the Government of Canada's corporate identity program.
+For more information, see Federal identity requirements.